ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Experiment Methods**

-The *Experiment Methods* entity are specific and tailored to the performed 'omics' or other experiment types and describe data acquisition in more detail.
+The *Experiment Method* entity captures information about the protocol that was followed to perform the omics experiment.

 ### **Experiment methods metadata properties**